McOmghall/game-development-coursera-exercises/Own Projects (not coursera)/A Fireball for your Friends/design.md

 - More complex mob, throws slow fireballs in a circle
 - More complex mob, throws fireballs in a spiral continuously
 - More complex mob, throws formations of fireballs with geometric shapes (squares, triangles)
+- Difficult mob, throws a quick fireball taking in account your current speed to fire where you're going to be.

+As for the bosses a simple idea to create complexity is a boss that invokes different mobs and attacks you with a simple own pattern.
+Other bosses should have distinct animations for different patterns to allow the player to prepare, therefore they involve more modelling work.

 ###Level generation###